Hope for All: Shalynn’s Hope

 PO Box 2507, Danville, IL 61834

 I want to take this opportunity to welcome you to the recently updated Illinois Family Resources website.
 One of the exciting changes for the website is the addition of the Hometown Highlights page.
-Each month a different community/local program or project that supports families experiencing substance use disorder (SUD’s) issues will be highlighted.
+A different community/local program or project that supports families experiencing substance use disorder (SUD’s) issues will be periodically highlighted.
 The page will offer a resource to persons seeking ideas for making a difference in their own family and communities as well as for those seeking help.

 If you are interested in submitting a program or project for consideration, please contact the Coordinator.